JEdward7777/ScriptureReflection/output/reports/open_bible_nueva_Biblia_summarized.md

 **Combined Review**:
 Summary
 The translation of MAT 22:5 is generally accurate and captures the essence of the original text.
 However, there are suggestions for improving clarity and the depth of meaning.
-The phrase "se rieron de los mensajeros" could be interpreted as too informal or lacking the gravity of the guests' dismissal.
-A more fitting translation could be "despreciaron a los mensajeros" to convey a stronger sense of disregard.
-The wording "se fueron a sus labranzas o negocios" could be improved to "se fueron a trabajar en sus campos o a sus negocios" for better clarity and accessibility.
-Additionally, the term "labranza" may not resonate with all audiences, and using a term like "trabajo en el campo" could enhance understanding.
+The phrase "se rieron de los mensajeros" ("laughed at the messengers") could be interpreted as too informal or lacking the gravity of the guests' dismissal.
+A more fitting translation could be "despreciaron a los mensajeros" ("despised the messengers") to convey a stronger sense of disregard.
+The wording "se fueron a sus labranzas o negocios" ("went to their farming or businesses") could be improved to "se fueron a trabajar en sus campos o a sus negocios" ("went to work in their fields or to their businesses") for better clarity and accessibility.
+Additionally, the term "labranza" ("farming") may not resonate with all audiences, and using a term like "trabajo en el campo" ("work in the field") could enhance understanding.
 Overall, while the translation is effective and engaging for Spanish speakers, slight adjustments in language and structure are recommended to better reflect the urgency and seriousness of the message in a conservative context.

 ---
 **MAT 22:11**: _(Grade 83.3)_